Major League Baseball on CBS: The end of Major League Baseball on CBS

-After the fallout from CBS' financial problems from their exclusive, four-year-long, US$1.8 billion television contract with Major League Baseball (a contract that ultimately cost the network approximately $500 million), Major League Baseball decided to go into the business of producing the telecasts themselves and market these to advertisers on its own.
+After the fallout from CBS' financial problems from their exclusive, four-year-long, US$1.8 billion television contract with Major League Baseball (a contract that ultimately cost CBS approximately $500 million), Major League Baseball decided to go into the business of producing the telecasts themselves and market these to advertisers on its own.
 Therefore, in May 1993, Major League Baseball officially announced a revenue sharing agreement with ABC and NBC that would call for Major League Baseball to receive 85% of the first US$140 million in advertising revenue (or 87.5% of advertising revenues and corporate sponsorship from the games until sales topped a specified level), 50% of the next $30 million, and 80% of any additional money.
 Prior to this, Major League Baseball was projected to take a projected 55% cut in rights fees and receive a typical rights fee from the networks.
 When compared to the previous television deal with CBS, The Baseball Network was supposed to bring in 50% less of the broadcasting revenue.
 The advertisers were reportedly excited about the arrangement with The Baseball Network because the new package included several changes intended to boost ratings, especially among younger viewers.

 The final Major League Baseball game that CBS has televised to date was Game 6 of the 1993 World Series on October 23.
 Before Major League Baseball decided to seek the services of other networks, CBS offered US$120 million in annual rights fees over a two-year period, as well as advertising revenues in excess of $150 million a season.

 Upon being asked about the news of CBS having to end their relationship with Major League Baseball after only four years, Sean McDonough told the New York Times "It's all the words you can think of, frustrating, disappointing and sad, particularly because it's going so well.
 Hopefully, this will just be a cyclical thing and we can get back into it, maybe in two years."
 When Toronto's Joe Carter hit his 1993 World Series clinching home run off of Philadelphia Phillies closer Mitch Williams, McDonough said "Well-hit down the left-field line!
 Way back and GONE!
 Joe Carter with a three-run homer!
 The winners and still world champions, the Toronto Blue Jays!"